Compulsory education, special leave, or exemption

 Exemption from school attendance

-If you need to request leave from the school principal: supporting documents that show that the leave is necessary.
-For example, a wedding invitation or a death notice.
+If you need to request leave from the school principal: provide supporting documents that show why the leave is necessary.
+For example, a wedding invitation or an obituary.

 Additional information